Occurrence/Distribution:

 5) Improvement in personal hygiene.

-has launched deworming programme at places where parasite and protein-energy malnutrition are highly prevalent.
+6) Government of Nepal has launched deworming programme at places where parasite and protein-energy malnutrition are highly prevalent.
 In the programme, the mass treatment of children aged 1-5 years is done.
+They are given Albendazole along with a Vitamin A capsule.